Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay.md

 #### Transaction Flow

 1. Customer selects checkout from the merchant's website.
-2. Customer is presented with the merchant's payment form.
+2. Customer then presented with the merchant's payment form.
-3. Customer selects Google Pay and is redirected to the Google Pay payment form.
+3. Customer selects Google Pay and then redirected to the Google Pay payment form.
-4. Customer completes the google pay form and is redirected to the merchant's website.
+4. Customer completes the google pay form and then redirected to the merchant's website.
 5. Customer selects to complete the transaction.
 6. Merchant submits the encrypted google Pay payload to Commerce Hub.
 7. Commerce Hub attempts to process the transaction and sends the response to the merchant website.